Son of Flubber: Reception

 Son of Flubber was a critical and commercial success.
 It grossed $22,129,412 at the box office, earning $7.1 million in theatrical rentals, making it the 6th highest-grossing film of 1963.
 The film holds an 88% "Fresh" rating on the review aggregate website Rotten Tomatoes.
 It was less well-received critically than the original.

 Bosley Crowther of The New York Times wrote: "It is crazy, of course, in the spirit of old-fashioned sight-gag slapstick farce, but it is fun—and, indeed, a bit of a satire on the weird inventions of the new atomic age."
 Variety opined that the film "doesn't fill its father's footprints" and "lacks the ingenuity, clarity and neatness of its memorable progenitor.
 Fortunately, though, individual scenes within the less effective whole have the same uproarious, bellylaugh quality that characterized the original."
 Philip K. Scheuer of the Los Angeles Times wrote: "Since I had no laugh-o-meter handy I was unable to clock the yocks but I am sure 'Son of Flubber' will hold its own against The Absent-Minded Professor and Bon Voyage."
 The Monthly Film Bulletin thought that the film "strains too hard to repeat the success of its predecessor, The Absent-Minded Professor, and is further weighed down by some unnecessary complications presented with little wit or sparkle.
 But the slapstick is generally as inventive as before, taking in a delightful spoof commercial for flubber and some excellent special effects when Professor Brainard launches his home-made clouds and his flubberised football player."

+Home Video

+Son of Flubber was released on VHS in 1984.
+It was released on DVD on April 6, 2004.
+A DVD 2-film bundle pack including The Absent Minded Professor and Son of Flubber was released on September 16, 2008.
+It was released on a Disney Movie Exclusive Blu-Ray on August 16, 2016.